 The room was all about modern luxury amenities, with plenty of storage and closet space, a lounge chair and a small desk.
 I was surprised to see personalized toiletries in the room: great products too, no need to pack your own if you are staying here.

 Fairmont Manoir Richelieu Amenities

-Other hotel features I loved was the massive sports complex with indoor and heated outdoor pool and all the fitness equipment I could ever need on vacation.
+Other hotel features I loved were the massive sports complex with an indoor and heated outdoor pool and all the fitness equipment I could ever need on vacation.

 Like many hotels in the Charlevoix region, the Fairmont Le Manoir Richelieu has a beautiful outdoor skating rink overlooking the St. Lawrence River.
 We had warm winter weather during our stay in Charlevoix and, the ice surface was a little soft, so I missed out on a breathtaking skate at the hotel.

 Be sure to stop by the spa for a particular treatment during your stay.
 The Spa’s relaxation room is an experience itself with visual sensation pods, loungers with warm throws and an inviting fireplace.